caspii/casparwre.de/_posts/2024-02-12-costs-of-running-a-saas.md

 ### Metabase $85 /mo

-Metabase is an open source tool for creating dashboards and queries on data in a database.
+Metabase is an open source tool for creating dashboards and querying data in a database.
 It is absolutely awesome.
-I use it to track long-term data in aggregate like revenue and user data.
+I use it to track long-term data in aggregate like revenue and user stats.

 I used to run the free version on an AWS instance, but the cost was almost the same as the hosted version, and I had the hassle of doing manual upgrades to the software.
 So I switched to the hosted version.